 Brown sugar adds a lovely, slightly earthy caramel taste to your sugar syrup, but the syrup will be darker.
-I tend to use half a cup of white and half a cup of brown sugar, to get the best of both
+I like to use half a cup of white and half a cup of brown sugar, to get the best of both

 If you don’t have any sugar syrup preprepared, you can make some in a shaker as many barkeepers do.
-Just add equal parts of sugar and water to a cocktail shaker and shake (and shake) until the sugar dissolves.
+Just add equal parts of sugar and water to a cocktail shaker and shake (and shake and shake) until the sugar dissolves.
 This sugar syrup won’t have the syrupy texture, but it will definitely serve its purpose.